United States Department of Justice: Other offices and programs

 In March 2003, the United States Immigration and Naturalization Service was abolished and its functions transferred to the United States Department of Homeland Security.
 The Executive Office for Immigration Review and the Board of Immigration Appeals, which review decisions made by government officials under Immigration and Nationality law, remain under jurisdiction of the Department of Justice.
 Similarly the Office of Domestic Preparedness left the Justice Department for the Department of Homeland Security, but only for executive purposes.
 The Office of Domestic Preparedness is still centralized within the Department of Justice, since its personnel are still officially employed within the Department of Justice.

 In 2003, the Department of Justice created LifeAndLiberty.gov, a website that supported the USA PATRIOT Act.
 It was criticized by government watchdog groups for its alleged violation of U.S. Code Title 18 Section 1913, which forbids money appropriated by Congress to be used to lobby in favor of any law, actual or proposed.
 The website has since been taken offline.

-On October 5, 2021, U.S. Deputy Attorney General Lisa Monaco has announced the formation of a "Cryptocurrency Enforcement Team" during the Aspen Cyber Summit.
+On October 5, 2021, U.S. Deputy Attorney General Lisa Monaco announced the formation of a "Cryptocurrency Enforcement Team" during the Aspen Cyber Summit.

+In 2025, the DOJ partnered with Homeland Security to launch the cross-agency Trade Fraud Task Force, which addresses importers use of shell companies, transshipment maneuvers used to mask the true origin of goods, and other fraudulent trade practices throughout the supply chain.

+In 2026, the National Fraud enforcement devision, which is led by assistant attorney general for the Fraud Division Colin M. McDonald, was created to oversee the former Criminal Division' tax section while Investigating and prosecuting fraud targeting federal programs, taxpayers and healthcare.
+This rule to allow this was initiated in April 2026 and finalized by a Department of Justice rule in August 2026.